 If the IJ denies your asylum case, you can appeal to an independent body in Falls Church, Virginia known as the Board of Immigration Appeals (BIA).
-You need to file this appeal by mail within 30 calendar days of the IJ’s oral decision.
+You would need to file this appeal by mail within 30 calendar days of the IJ's oral decision.

 Unlike the IJ, the BIA will ordinarily not hear your whole case all over again.
 It will instead review the transcript of your hearing before the IJ, the written evidence you submitted to the court, and the IJ's decision, to see if the IJ made an error.
 You do not need to appear in person, and you cannot submit new evidence unless it was unavailable before.

-For best results, however, you will want to have a lawyer draft a brief and fill out the proper forms, giving specific reasons why the IJ’s decision was contrary to the law or inappropriate given the facts of your case.
+For best results, however, you will want to have a lawyer draft a brief and fill out the proper forms, giving specific reasons why the IJ's decision was contrary to the law or inappropriate given the facts of your case and your testimony.

 If the BIA decides that the IJ made an error in denying your claim, it will either grant you asylum or order that the IJ hear the case again.

 Expect to wait a long time for the BIA's decision.
 The average wait for noncitizens not in detention is usually at least a year.

-If the BIA denies your asylum appeal, your next possible step is to file an appeal with the U.S. Circuit Court of Appeals (a federal court) serving the part of the U.S. where you live.
-Here again, your lawyer will want to prepare a brief explaining why the BIA’s decision was wrong or an abuse of discretion.
+If the BIA denies your asylum appeal, your next possible step is to file an appeal with the U.S. Circuit Court of Appeals (a federal court) serving the part of the United States where you live.
+Here again, your lawyer will want to prepare a brief explaining why the BIA's decision was wrong or an abuse of discretion.